 The parts of the meal we’re taking into consideration are the gravy, the sides (are they sugary as in the example above or more vegetal/starchy?), and the desert (assuming here that you’re not changing the wine with every course).

 If the meal leans toward the savory, you should think about dialing back the acidity.
-A pinot noir will not steer you wrong here, nor will a Beaujolais, or a Cab Franc.
+A pinot noir will not steer you wrong here, nor will a Beaujolais, or a cab franc.

 Finally, here’s what to do when you just have no idea: go for bubbles.
 A champagne will always work.
 If that’s not an option, try a Châteauneuf-du-Pape (preferably on the older side).
 Or, here’s a curve ball: a bottle of the Tercero Verbiage Rouge 2015 from our West Coast collection.

 For a sweeter meal: